Skip to content

 This prevents context pollution, keeps phases composable, and makes the entire workflow auditable by reading issue comments.

 Sequant is not a platform or a service.
-It’s a set of files that live in your project and extend Claude Code’s capabilities.
+It’s a set of files that live in your project.

 your-project/